-This pamphlet,1 prepared by the staff of the Joint Committee on Taxation, provides a description of present-law tax rules and proposals, and a discussion of issues relating to employer-provided retiree health insurance.
-The first part is an overview.
-The second part discusses health care issues relating to post-retirement medical benefits.
-The third part describes present-law tax rules, and the fourth part is an analysis of tax incentives for prefunding retiree health liabilities.
+This document,1 prepared by the staff of the Joint Committee on Taxation, provides a description of present-law tax rules and proposals, relating to employer-provided retiree health insurance.
+The first part describes present-law tax rules; the second part is an analysis of tax incentives for prefunding retiree health liabilities; and the third part is a description of certain proposals currently under consideration by Congress, including S. 812 (introduced by Senator Pryor) and proposals before the House Committee on Ways and Means.

-1 This pamphlet may be cited as follows: Joint Committee on Taxation, Present Law and Issues Relating to Employer-Provided Retiree Health Insurance (JCS-15-89), June 12, 1989.
+1 This document may be cited as follows: Joint Committee on Taxation, Present Law and Proposals Relating to Employer-Provided Retiree Health Insurance (JCX-35-89), July 19, 1989.
+See also Joint Committee pamphlet, Present Law and Issues Relating to Employer-Provided Retiree Health Insurance (JCS-15-89), June 12, 1989.